Mirage20/aks-logs/README.md

             AKS Cluster name.
 Required
       -containerName string
             Container name of the Kubernetes workload.
-Required -endTime string
+Required -contains string
+              Filter log entries by list of contents if specified.
+Example: -contains=val1,val2 -endTime string
             End time of the log entries.
 Default to (current time) if not specified.
 Format: 2006-01-02T15:04:05.999999999+07:00
       -maxRecords int